 Magnify students' research skills

-Today, the use of "student voice" - giving students a say in the running of the school - is becoming more common, although the practice varies considerably.
+Thankfully, schools are beginning to realise this.
+The use of "student voice" - giving students a say in the running of the school - is becoming more common.
 In some schools, it has evolved beyond consultation into training students to carry out research.
 Those involved cite many advantages: developing children's critical thinking skills, giving them practice in speaking and listening, and providing feedback for staff based on actionable data rather than anecdote.

 The children currently line up outside to enter the food hall.
 Those at the front of the queue have only a two-minute wait.
-But those at the back can be standing outside - bitterly cold in the winter - for 15-20 minutes.
+But those at the back can be standing outside for 15-20 minutes.
 It had not occurred to staff that this was a problem.

-Students did not complain, however.
-Instead they questioned their classmates, carried out observations to discover the precise length of time children had to stand in line and interviewed midday supervisors to find out why the system had been set up in this way.
-The result was a plan for a pilot scheme where children would eat in sittings, as those who have school dinners do.
+To find a solution, students questioned their classmates, carried out observations to discover the precise length of time children had to stand in line and interviewed midday supervisors to find out why the system had been set up in this way.
+The result was a plan for a pilot scheme in which children would eat in sittings, as those that have school dinners do.

 Vernon concedes that this may sound like a lot of work for an apparently simple, even unimportant, issue.
 But she says that setting expectations about evidence and presentation feeds into more far-reaching educational goals than merely keeping children warm at lunchtime.

-Vernon sought guidance from Lancaster University on training students how to do research.
-And she believes her staff have also benefited.
+Vernon says it can help teachers, too.
 "Teachers and teaching assistants all carry out action research for performance management," she says.
 "A research culture is valued here."

 Distil the research process

-At the highest level of research, it takes at least three years to complete a doctorate, something only a few adults have the time or energy to undertake.
+At the highest level of research, it takes at least three years to complete a doctorate.
 But is it possible to replicate a similar style of training for, say, a 13-year-old in a form that still has value?

 Kellett argues that just as adults undertaking research are trained, so children should be also.
-She believes the key is to distil the research process: "My starting point is to teach them about the elements that have to be there to embrace the core principles of good research."
+She believes the key is to distil the research process into three areas: to think skeptically; to collect data in a systematic way; and to ensure the research is ethical.

 Ross Lowe, now 12, chose to research how safe people feel when using the internet.
 He drafted questionnaires, distributed them and received replies from 27 adults and 27 children.
 His report, available on the Children's Research Centre website (bit.lyWFYan5), found that 17 out of 27 adults were worried about what their children do on the internet.